udaysolanki4/Python/README.md

 Once a level is selected, game displays a fill-in-the-blank and a prompt to fill in the first blank.
 When player guesses correctly, new prompt shows with correct answer in the previous blank and a new prompt for the next blank When player guesses incorrectly, they are prompted to try again

+## rename.py
+Mini-Project: Secret Message
+Your friend has hidden your keys!
+To find out where they are, you have to remove all numbers from the files in a folder called prank.
+But this will be so tedious to do!